Natural gas in Papua New Guinea

 Papua New Guinea has exported liquefied natural gas (LNG) since 2014.
 The LNG sector is important to PNG's economy with US$2.95 billion in exports in 2020, and accounting for 5.25% of the GDP in 2019.
-On a global scale, PNG is a minor player, with 0.08% of world reserves In 2020, PNG was ranked 16th on the list of gas exporting countries.
+On a global scale, PNG is a minor player, with 0.08% of world reserves.
+In 2020, PNG was ranked 16th on the list of gas exporting countries.

 There are five LNG projects in PNG; only the Hides Project is fully operational.
 An agreement was made between the PNG government and a consortium of companies to develop the second project: the "Elk/Antelope" field.
 These companies cooperate under the Papua-LNG project.
 The development of the third project, the "P'nyang Gas Field", is in an advanced planning stage.
 The fourth LNG project in development is the "Western Gas" field.
-The fifth Pasca gasfield is offshore.
+The fifth Pasca gas field is offshore.
 The benefits of LNG development for the country is a controversial issue.
 Government participation in the projects is controversial and has been a dominant theme in PNG politics in the past decade.
 It became a major issue in the events leading to the resignation of Peter O'Neill as prime minister.

 Liquid Niugini LNG (PNG LNG)

 The Hides gas field is the main field operated by PNG LNG and was discovered in 1987 by BP, who sold it to Oil Search.
 Originally, the idea was to transport the gas through a pipeline to Australia.
 Chevron was the big fossil fuel company that would carry it forward.
 It came close to a production phase but the project was dropped in 2007 after Australian customers dropped out of the conditional sales agreements.
 At present Australia exports a manifold of LNG compared to PNG and the project would not be of interest for that market anymore.
-In 2008 ExxonMobil assumed leadership to develop a gas project sourcing the Hides gas field to export LNG to the Asian market.
+In 2008, ExxonMobil assumed leadership to develop a gas project sourcing the Hides gas field to export LNG to the Asian market.
 The project was completed in 2014 after rapidly completing planning and construction phases: